AN/MPQ-4

 The Radar Set AN/MPQ-4 was a US Army counter-battery radar primarily used to find the location of enemy mortars and larger artillery in a secondary role.
 Built by General Electric, it first entered service in 1958, replacing the earlier and much simpler AN/MPQ-10.
 The MPQ-4 could determine the location of an enemy mortar in as little as 20 seconds by observing a single round, whereas the MPQ-10 required several rounds to be launched and could take 4 to 5 minutes to take a "fix".
 The MPQ-4 remained one of the primary US counter-battery systems through the late 1970s until it was replaced by passive electronically scanned array radars like the AN/TPQ-36.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/MPQ-4" designation represents the 4th design of an Army-Navy electronic device for ground mobile radar combination equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.